risawitama/verbose-potato/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What did the ocean say to the shore?
+Nothing, it just waved.